ahmedfgad/NumPyANN/README.md

 # NumPyANN: Building Neural Networks using NumPy

-[NumPyANN](https://github.com/ahmedfgad/NumPyCNN) is a Python project for training neural networks using NumPy.
+[NumPyANN](https://github.com/ahmedfgad/NumPyCNN) is a Python project for building artificial neural networks using NumPy.

 [NumPyANN](https://github.com/ahmedfgad/NumPyCNN) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for implementing the genetic algorithm and optimizing machine learning algorithms.
+Both regression and classification neural networks are supported starting from PyGAD 2.7.0.

 Check documentation of the [NeuralGenetic](https://github.com/ahmedfgad/NeuralGenetic) project in the PyGAD's documentation: https://pygad.readthedocs.io/en/latest/README_pygad_nn_ReadTheDocs.html

-The library is under active development and more features in the genetic algorithm will be added like working with binary problems.
-This is in addition to supporting more machine learning algorithms.
+The library is under active development and more features are added regularly.
+If you want a feature to be supported, please check the **Contact Us** section to send a request.

 Before using [NumPyANN](https://github.com/ahmedfgad/NumPyCNN), install PyGAD.